HdubaKing/GitLab/quiz.md

 68996

 3. What did line 12 of this file say in commit d1d83?
+I forgot to copy and paste it somewhere, but should be "I should really finish this"

 4. What changed between commit e474c and 82045?